stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 And that's, I think, that's something that a lot of, shall we say, more well-thought out fiction is guilty of.
 Because it's so difficult when you're like, "Oh, this person has, I don't know, amnesia or like this, and they don't know anything!"
-It's like, "Oh, no no, but they know everything that's sort of useful for general st--" Like, there's huge categories of things that they know all about, but they don't know the thing that's really sort of important for the plot in a very specific and kind of quite unbelievable way.
+It's like, "Oh, no no, but they know everything that's, sort of, useful for general st--" Like, there's huge categories of things that they know all about, but they don't know the thing that's really, sort of, important for the plot in a very specific and kind of quite unbelievable way.

 #### BEN